The harm of smoking to the human body. The harm of smoking, dangerous consequences What are the social and psychological reasons for smoking

 Smoking completely destroys the human body

-Under this perfectly knowing about harm?
-This anti-social habit has long been a worldwide disaster.
+While knowing full well about the harm?
+This antisocial habit has long become a global disaster.
 The cigarette has firmly tamed a huge number of people.
-But, the worst thing is that this dependence is formed in two directions at once: physical psychological.
-We can say that a person is really captured by tobacco smoke.
+But the worst thing is that this dependence is formed in two directions at once: physical and psychological.
+We can say that a person actually becomes captive of tobacco smoke.

 Interest in smoking begins in childhood

 It has been proven that the presence of psychological dependence directly affects the impossibility of quickly parting with addiction.
-No wonder they say that a person is a slave of his habits.
+It’s not for nothing that they say that a person is a slave to his habits.

-Considering the physiological aspect of smoking, we will understand that with complete oblivion of cigarettes, only beneficial changes occur in the body:
+Considering the physiological aspect of smoking, we will understand that with complete oblivion of cigarettes, extremely beneficial changes occur in the body:

 • vasodilation;